CO2 Neutral Motor Sport

 Allianz Advertising Poster with Florian Fritsch 2011

-Florian Fritsch, being the enthusiastic racing driver he is, already promoted a CO2-neutral motor sport at an early stage.
+Florian Fritsch, being the enthusiastic racing driver (his racer profil at ADAC GT Masters in german) he is, already promoted a CO2-neutral motor sport at an early stage.
 Even though the electric cars could only be used as touring cars at that time, he always believed that motor sports and sustainability as well as a conscious approach to finite resources could be combined.
 This is why Florian Fritsch already founded a CO2-neutral racing team in 2010.

 Around 200,000 spectators watched Florian Fritsch at the Nürburgring within the ADAC GT Masters 2011